Songonge/Power-BI-Tutorials/Project 4: Create DAX Calculations in Power BI Desktop.md

 * Fiscal Q4: April to June.

 So, I proceeded as follows to create that column:
-1. Selected New Column on the Table Tools contextual ribbon from inside the Calculations group.
+1. Added a new column to the table.
 2. In the formula bar, I wrote the following DAX:
 ```
 Quarter =